-Our university has eight academic colleges that offer 170 bachelor's, 94 master's, 17 doctoral, two specialist, and seven associate degrees.
+Our university has seven academic colleges that offer 170 bachelor's, 94 master's, 17 doctoral, two specialist, and seven associate degrees.

 The provost's office, which leads academic affairs, is responsible for each of those colleges.
 We make sure the curriculum is always up to date and field any questions our deans, deartment chairs, and faculty may have.